jyaquinas/jyaquinas.github.io/_posts/2022-02-27-using-spring-data-jpa.md

 ```

 ---
 [^1]: What's the difference between a repository and a DAO?
-They're similar in their objective to access data.
-But a repository acts like a collection, meaning that it is a DAO but limited to a single type (or single table).
+They're similar in their objective, to access data from the DB.
+But a repository acts like a collection and is closer to the domain, meaning that it is a DAO but limited to a single type (or single table).
 Check out this [stackoverflow post](https://stackoverflow.com/questions/8550124/what-is-the-difference-between-dao-and-repository-patterns) for more info.